Medical Dermatology Services

 This is a medication developed in England that works well on tough-to-treat thick patches of psoriasis.
 It can cause irritation and temporary staining of the skin and clothes.
 Newer preparations and methods of treatment have lessened these side effects.
 Hughes Dermatology has had many years of experience and success with this useful medication.

 A recent (2005) published study concluded that the most costly medications were not the most effective.
-The new biologic treatments are not as cost-effective as oral systemic agents (methotrexate), the new narrow band UVB phototherapy, UVA and psoralen phototherapy (PUVA) or phototherapy combined with acitretin (re-PUVA).
-Therefore while sometimes useful, biologic agents are not justified as first-line treatment for moderate to severe psorisis.
-And more recently, MedWire (10/16/09, Piper) reported that research in the Journal of the American Academy of Dermatology (JAAD) suggests that “psoralen plus ultraviolet A (PUVA) is a highly efficacious treatment for patients with chronic plaque psoriasis.”
+The new biologic treatments are not as cost-effective as oral systemic agents (methotrexate) or acitretin.
+Therefore while useful, biologic agents are not always the first-line treatment for moderate to severe psorisis.

 With the exception of psoriatic arthritis which responds well to the biologic drugs, narrow band UVB (with acetretin or methotrexate) and re-PUVA remain the most clinically effective as well as cost-effective treatments for extensive psoriasis.